 Bread and butter

 Chefs have really started to elevate and experiment with bread and butter this year.
-Again, it's not just the quality of the ingredients, they're also starting to work with bread and butter conceptually.

 I've seen butter moulded into cylinders or to look like paint on an artist's palette, and scrumptious alternative spreads like baba ghanoush, tapenade and even biltong-dusted beef dripping.
 Chefs are also taking inspiration from ethnic breads, serving lavash (an Armenian flat bread), Indian parathas and chilli bites, and even Swedish bread soup as part of the line-up.

 Pork, hake, corn, peas and cauliflower

 Every ingredient has its day, but this year I've seen a lot of peas, corn and cauliflower in purées, foams and tempura.
 Pork is appearing on every menu – and not just pork belly, either.
 Chefs are serving cured pork, pork neck, pork fillet and even pigs' tails.

 On the fish side, humble hake is getting gussied up.
 A great sustainable option, it's been brined to firm it up, roasted, pan-seared and served with new ingredients.